Macron warns French sacrifices will be needed as tough winter looms | Law-Order

 Macron warns French sacrifices will be needed as tough winter looms

+will only be won through our efforts."
+Macron, who won a second presidential mandate in April but then lost his overall majority in parliament, faces tough challenges in the next few months, including persuading reluctant lawmakers to pass the 2023 budget.
+One key question will be whether to renew price caps on electricity and gas that expire at the end of the year, and a fuel rebate, which together have helped keep French inflation lower than many EU peers but weigh heavily on public finances.

-President Emmanuel Macron warned the French on Wednesday that effort and sacrifice were on the cards in the coming months as the world faces what he called "a big shift".
-Addressing his ministers at their first cabinet meeting after the summer break, Macron, looking tanned but sounding solemn, said the world faced the end of certainties, of easy abundance of goods and resources and "of a certain carefreeness".
+President Emmanuel Macron warned the French on Wednesday there were tough months ahead as the world faces "a big shift", but unions rejected his call for sacrifices to be made, saying workers needed higher pay to cope with rising inflation.
+Addressing the first cabinet meeting since the summer break, Macron, tanned but sounding solemn, said the world faced the end of easy abundance of goods and resources and "of a certain carefreeness".

 "The moment we are living ... may seem to be structured by a series of crises, each more serious than the other," he said, referring to the drought, fires and storms that have hit France during the summer as well as the war in Ukraine and disruptions to global trade.
-"I believe that what we are going through is rather a big shift, a big change," Macron said, urging ministers to be ambitious.
+"I believe that what we are going through is rather a big shift, a big change," Macron said, urging his ministers to be ambitious and the French to agree to make more efforts.

-"Freedom has a cost," Macron told the French, who are already grappling with high inflation in the wake of the Ukraine war.
+"Freedom has a cost," Macron said.
 "The battles we have to fight ... will only be won through our efforts."
-He said the government would also embark on much-awaited plans to step up its fight against climate change.
+Macron, who won a second presidential mandate in April but then lost his overall majority in parliament, faces tough challenges in the next few months, including persuading reluctant lawmakers to pass the 2023 budget.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)